schlopp/ppbot-v2/README.md

 # pp bot

-#### Grow your own pp today!

-## The most addictive, weird, and just downright stupid bot on discord.
+The most addictive, weird, and just downright stupid bot on discord.

-"My husband has a smaller pp than I do"
+> My husband has a smaller pp than me.
--- My mother
+>-- *Your mother*
+>
+Grow your own pp today!

-*--- Made by schlöpp*
+Made by schlöpp